sensedeep/custom-metrics/README.md

 })
 ```

 Metrics emitted by an instance will be scoped and "owned" by the `owner` property you specify.
 This is typically a service, application or account name.
 CustomMetric instances with different owners are isolated from each other and their metrics will not interfere with each other.
+If omitted, the owner defaults to 'account'.

 Metrics are stored in the DynamoDB database referenced by the **dynamodDbClient** instance which is an AWS V3 DynamoDB Document Client instance.